What is the Graduate Student Showcase?

 Is there a limit to how many submissions I can enter?
 What if my entry is from a group project?

 The showcase has a strict one-student one-entry policy, and group entries are not permitted – if more than one student enters the same poster or video, the entries will be disqualified from judging and will not be eligible for an award.
 What this means is that for each entry there should only be one student presenter.
-However, each member of a group or lab may create their own individual poster and three-minute recording for the project and submit it to the showcase.
-This submission will also require individual abstract and presenter contact information to be submitted upon signing up.
+However, each member of a group or lab may create their own individual poster and three-minute pitch for the project and submit it to the showcase.
+This submission will also require individual presenter contact information to be submitted upon signing up.